BPRC-Bioinfo/VDJ-insights/developers/developers_guide.md

 #### blast.py

-To check how much divergence there is between the found segments and the one from the library we use the `blast.py` script.
+To check how much divergence there is between the found segments and the one from the library, we use the `blast.py` script.
 It automates BLAST searches against a specified database, which is the library.
-We utilize parallel processing because we process a large amount of segments.
+We utilize parallel processing because we process a large number of segments.

 We start by setting up the BLAST database through the [`make_blast_db`](../scripts/blast.py#L45) function.
 This function checks if the BLAST database already exists and creates it if necessary using the `makeblastdb` command.
 You can change the database creation settings and paths by modifying the `blast_db_path` and `command`.

 Once the database is ready, we execute the `run_blast_operations` function, which runs the entire BLAST search and result aggregation.
-First we run the [`aggregate_blast_results`](../scripts/blast.py#L177) function to perform the BLAST searches for each segment in the DataFrame (which is parsed from `annotation.py`). `aggregate_blast_results` manages these searches in parallel and iterates over multiple identity cutoffs [**(100%, 75%, 50%)**](../scripts/blast.py#L177).
+First, we run the [`aggregate_blast_results`](../scripts/blast.py#L177) function to perform the BLAST searches for each segment in the DataFrame (which is parsed from `annotation.py`). `aggregate_blast_results` manages these searches in parallel and iterates over multiple identity cutoffs [**(100%, 75%, 50%)**](../scripts/blast.py#L177).
 These can be changed if needed.

-For each segmgent in the DataFrame, `aggregate_blast_results` calls the [`execute_blast_search`](../scripts/blast.py#L131) function.
+For each segment in the DataFrame, `aggregate_blast_results` calls the [`execute_blast_search`](../scripts/blast.py#L131) function.
 This function is responsible for creating temporary FASTA files and running the BLAST command.
 The BLAST command is constructed by the [`construct_blast_command`](../scripts/blast.py#L85) function, which customizes it based on the given parameters, such as identity `identity_cutoff`, `LENGTH_THRESHOLD`, and other options like word size and e-value.
-I would advise to only change the `LENGTH_THRESHOLD`, this value is now chosen based on the average length of the D segment, because this one is harder for BLAST to find because it is small in length.
+I would advise to only change the `LENGTH_THRESHOLD`, this value is now chosen based on the average length of the D segment because this one is harder for BLAST to find because it is small in length.

 The results from each BLAST search are temporarily stored, then read into DataFrames within `aggregate_blast_results`.
-These DataFrames are combined into a single DataFrame, with a extra `identity_cutoff` column.
+These DataFrames are combined into a single DataFrame, with an extra `identity_cutoff` column.
 The temporary result files are deleted.

 After aggregating the BLAST results, `run_blast_operations` further filters the data, retaining only entries with 100% query coverage.
 It also splits the query information to extract `start` and `stop` positions for each sequence.
 The filtered results are then saved to an Excel file, named `blast_results.xlsx`.
 You can change the name if needed.